Facility Management / Safety

 f. ensure its use is in compliance with building and fire codes.

-3. Revocable permits for other users require the prior approval of the vice chancellor for business and industry relations or his designee, in accordance with such standards as are established by such office.
-In addition, approval of the New York State comptroller and New York State attorney general is required when the value or reasonably estimated value of the state’s non-monetary consideration exceeds $10,000.
+3. Revocable permits for other users require the prior approval of the Chancellor or designee, in accordance with such standards as are established by such office.
+In addition, approval of the New York State comptroller and New York State attorney general is required when the value or reasonably estimated value of the state’s non-monetary consideration exceeds $25,000.

 1. Occasional users shall compensate the University for any additional costs, over and above the normal operating costs, if any, incurred in providing facilities.
 The campus president may waive such compensation where the additional costs incurred are not significant or reciprocal services of an equivalent value are provided.